 ESG Bond Funds

 Bond funds are investment assets that let investors benefit from market volatility.
-They have lower minimum investment amounts so that you can buy them for lower prices than other investment funds.
+They have lower minimum investment amounts, so you can buy them at lower prices than other investment funds.

 You can also purchase multiple bonds to diversify your portfolio while earning a steady interest rate.
 You can buy these bonds directly from fund managers at the market rate or through brokerage accounts.